GeekLaunch/geeklaunch.github.io/content/blog/make-invalid-states-unrepresentable.md

 ---

-I do not hope to convince you that your set of types is only good if it cannot represent invalid states, i.e. $\mathbb{R} = \mathbb{V}$.
+I do not hope to convince you that your set of types is only good if it cannot represent invalid states, i.e. $\mathcal{R} = \mathcal{V}$.
 However, I do hope to demonstrate that putting a little more thought into the design of your data structures _could_ help you to avoid _more_ bugs _earlier_ in development.

 ---